Etale cohomology of diamonds: Proper pushforward

 This finishes the case that $f$ is quasicompact.
 It remains to consider the non-quasicompact case, and obtain all previous results in this generality.
-The idea here is simple: If $f: Y^\prime\to Y$ is a compactifiable map of small v-stacks that is representable in locally spatial diamonds with $\dimtrg f<\infty$, then, at least v-locally on $Y$, we can write $Y^\prime$ as an increasing union of quasicompact open subspaces, to which we can apply the preceding discussion; now we take the filtered direct limit.
+The idea here is simple: If $f: Y^\prime\to Y$ is a compactifiable map of small v-stacks that is representable in locally spatial diamonds with locally $\dimtrg f<\infty$ (i.e., after pullback to any spatial diamond $Z\to Y$, any quasicompact open subspace of $Y'\times_Y Z$ has finite $\dimtrg$ over $Z$), then, at least v-locally on $Y$, we can write $Y^\prime$ as an increasing union of quasicompact open subspaces, to which we can apply the preceding discussion; now we take the filtered direct limit.
 Unfortunately, it is somewhat tricky to resolve all homotopy coherence issues in this approach.
 For this reason, we make rather heavy use of Lurie's book, \cite{LurieHTT}, in the construction of $Rf_!$.
 Specifically, we will use the theory of left Kan extensions (along full embeddings), cf.~\cite[Section 4.3.2]{LurieHTT}.

-First, we consider the case where $Y$ is itself a locally spatial diamond.
+First, we consider the case where $Y$ is itself a (quasiseparated) locally spatial diamond.